cell-org/intro.cell.computer/README.md

 How simple?

+### 1. No blockchain connection needed

 For starters, **creating tokens DOES NOT even involve connecting to the blockchain network.** You can create tokens completely offline even without an Internet connection.

 This means **You do not even need to deal with the blockchain at all!**

+This removes all the friction (**learning curve, maintenance, cost, 3rd party dependency etc.**) from the picture, letting you fully control experience around your NFTs, not to mention you can **get started instantly without having to set up some blockchain development environment.**

+> **How does this work?**
+>
+> Cell unbundles the minting process into two separate steps:
+>
+> 1. Print tokens
+> 2. Mint tokens
+>
+> The NFT creator just needs to "print" tokens by signing them with keys, and then publish them to the web.
+It is the "minters" who then mint the printed tokens later, through their browser wallet.
+Therefore the NFT creator does not need to be connected to the blockchain at all.

+### 2. Easy cross platform API

 Thanks to the virtual machine, you can create NFTs without needing to understand all the blockchain stuff or other decentralized tech stuff like IPFS.
 All you need to know is JavaScript.
 Or you can also use your favorite language to create tokens over simple RPC calls to the virtual machine.

 ---